geoglrb/vr-prototype-workshop/README.md

 - On mac; open terminal (if it’s not already)
 - Issue one of the following commands:
   - 'ifconfig | grep inet'
-  - Look for an ip address with 192.168.x.x number
+  - Look for an ip address with 192.168.x.x number or a 10.0.0.x number

 - *or*
   - `localip`